krzemienski/awesome-from-stars/README.md

 * [m-x-k/cookiecutter-spring-boot](https://github.com/m-x-k/cookiecutter-spring-boot): Cookiecutter for standard java spring boot gradle application
 * [radianttap/Coordinator](https://github.com/radianttap/Coordinator): Implementation of Coordinators app design pattern.
 * [github/copilot-docs](https://github.com/github/copilot-docs): Documentation for GitHub Copilot
+* [aaamoon/copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service): Convert Github Copilot to ChatGPT, free to use the GPT-4 model
 * [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The missing GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
 * [willowtreeapps/cordux](https://github.com/willowtreeapps/cordux): None
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.